SethTenenbaum/drummy/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

-## About the Developer
-The developer of this project is an accomplished programmer with several decades of experience in the field.
-In addition to his technical expertise, he is also a talented artist, bringing a unique blend of creativity and technical skill to his projects.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.